-Sheila Kerrigan is The Mime Who Talks!
-She wrote The Performer’s Guide to the Collaborative Process.
-She performs and teaches in schools, colleges, and community settings.
+Sheila wrote The Performer’s Guide to the Collaborative Process.
+(Available through Lulu.com) She performs and teaches in schools, colleges, and community settings.
 She works with young people to create original performances about issues important to them.
-She uses mime and drama to teach communication, creativity, conflict resolution and collaboration, and she conducts mime residencies that integrate Theatre Arts, English Language Arts, Health-PE, and Social Studies curricular goals.
+She uses mime and drama to teach communication, creativity, conflict resolution and collaboration, and she conducts mime residencies that integrate Theatre Arts, English Language Arts, Health-PE, Social Studies, and sometimes Math curricular goals.
 She teaches collaborative creative processes to high school, college, and graduate students.

 2310 Stansbury Rd.